Pixidream/AOC/README.md

 ## 📝 Notes

 These solutions represent my own attempts and learning process.
-They may not be optimal, but they work (hopefully)! 😄
+They may not be optimal, but they work (hopefully)! 😄 Feel free to open an issue or start a discussion if you have suggestions on how I can improve my solutions!

 ## 🔗 Links